aramiracle/connect_four_with_rl/README.md

 - Performs testing scenarios for AI vs. Random Bot, Random Bot vs. AI, and AI vs. AI.
 - Prints the results of each testing scenario.

-This script provides a comprehensive evaluation of the AI agents' performance in different scenarios, contributing to the assessment of their effectiveness in playing Connect Four.

 #### Example Usage:
 - Creates two PPO agents and trains them against each other.
 - Saves the trained models for future use.